Hakkı Ögelman

-First years
+Early life and education

 Hakkı Ögelman was born in Ankara, Turkey, on July 8, 1940.
-His father was Salehettin Ögelman, a lawyer, and his mother Vedya Özlem Ögelman, a schoolteacher.
+His father was Salehettin Ögelman, a lawyer, and his mother was Vedya Özlem Ögelman, a school teacher.

-Education

-Hakkı Ögelman attended English-language Robert College in Istanbul, receiving his baccalaureate in 1957, then went to the U.S. to further his education.
+Ögelman attended Robert College in Istanbul, receiving his baccalaureate in 1957, then went to the United States to further his education.
 He received his B.A. in physics from DePauw University in June 1960 and his M.Sc. and Ph.D. from Cornell University in 1963 and 1966, respectively.
 He married a DePauw classmate, Ivy White.

-Early career

 After his 1966 graduation from Cornell, Ögelman did one year of postdoctoral research at the University of Sydney, Australia.
 He then worked at Goddard Space Flight Center from September 1967 to January 1970 as National Academy of Sciences Research Associate.

 Turkey and METU

 In February 1970 Ögelman decided to return to Turkey, so that he could contribute his experimental research and teaching capabilities to his country.
 He was hired as an associate professor in the Middle East Technical University (METU) Physics Department, and was appointed department chairman that same year.
 He started an experimental High Energy Astrophysics group specializing in gamma ray astronomy—at the time, a fledgling new field—and took on graduate students for the group's M.Sc. and Ph.D. programs. Ögelman also started a new solar energy group to train graduate students to address Turkey's energy needs.
-Additionally, he worked with the METU's Carbon-14 Dating Group, led by Yeter Goksu, a physics department colleague who would later become his second wife.
+Additionally, he worked with the METU's Carbon-14 Dating Group, led by Yeter Güksü, a physics department colleague who would later become his second wife.